kikithedeveloper/PlanHacker/README.md

 I deployed it on GitHub Pages.
 Visit here at [PlanHacker][].

+## Install

+1. Download my program in your computer.
+2. Navigate to my folder in the terminal.
+3. Type in terminal after $, "python -m SimpleHTTPServer".
+If you do not see something like "Serving HTTP on 0.0.0.0 port 8000 ...", then try again.
+Otherwise, you are doing great.
+4. Type in Chrome, "http://localhost:8000/#/plan".
+If you want to see login webpage, then type "http://localhost:8000/#/login".
+5. Enjoy!

 ## Question or Feedback?

 Contact Kimberly Lin at kimberlylin90@gmail.com.
 Thank you. :-)